Skip to content

 tsconfig.json

 This is the MCP server manifest.
-It tells Aerostack about your server’s tools, required secrets, and metadata:
+It tells Aerostack about your server’s metadata, required secrets, and publishing info:

 {